 What about 8K content?

-Simply put, there isn’t much 8K content you could watch at home, even if you had an 8K TV right now.
-But native 8K content isn’t the only reason to have an 8K TV if you’re looking at a really large screen size.
-The 8K TVs of the future will upscale 4K content to 8K, and the difference in clarity will be stark.
+But native 8K content isn’t the only reason to have an 8K TV if you’re looking at a large screen size.
+8K TVs can upscale 4K content to 8K, and the difference in clarity is stark.
 To prove this point, Samsung put two 85-inch TVs side by side, one playing 4K content in 4K, the other upscaling 4K content to 8K.
 The difference was apparent, with the upscaled 4K video playing on the 8K TV looking visibly superior.
-Still, though, folks wan to know when 8K content will actually be a thing.
-And, in a very limited way, it already is.

-8K cameras are available, and you can be sure that companies are preparing to offer 8K content at some point, but for a clue as to how long you’ll need to wait, simply take a look at where 4K content is right now.
-Streaming services like Amazon, Netflix, Vudu, and others offer 4K streaming, and there’s a large and growing collection of 4K UHD Blu-ray discs, but it has a long way to go before 4K reaches anywhere near the ubiquity of HD.
+There are also consumer 8K cameras available, and you can be sure that companies are preparing to offer 8K content at some point, but for a clue as to how long you’ll need to wait, simply take a look at where 4K content is right now.
+Streaming services such as Amazon Prime Video, Fandango, Hulu, iTunes, Netflix, UltraFlix, VUDU, and YouTube offer 4K streaming, and there’s a large and growing collection of 4K UHD Blu-ray discs, but 4K has a long way to go before it reaches anywhere near the ubiquity of HD.

-The ATSC 3.0 digital broadcast standard will eventually lead to 4K broadcasting over the air and through cable and satellite providers, but the standard was only finally approved by the FCC in November 2017.
+The ATSC 3.0 digital broadcast standard (also known as NextGen TV) will eventually lead to 4K broadcasting over the air and through cable and satellite providers, but the standard was only finally approved by the FCC in November 2017.
 Technically, 8K is compatible with ATSC 3.0, but right now, it’s an easy bet that most cable, satellite, and other content providers are focused on rolling out programming for viewers eager to make the most out of their 4K TVs.

-Thanks to the popularity of HDR, content providers are also focused on increasing their HDR offerings, yet another thing that may stand in the way of a widespread focus on 8K, at least for the time being.
+Thanks to the popularity of HDR, content providers are also focused on increasing their HDR offerings, yet another thing that may stand in the way of a widespread focus on 8K video, at least for the time being.

-It may not be long before 8K TVs are available to buy, but like the early days of both HD and 4K, it will be a lot longer before they’re practical for most people.
-Early adopters may be able to get their hands on them soon, but for most of us, our 4K TVs have plenty of life left in them.
+Ready to get a new TV?
+While you can already get your hands on an 8K TV, like the early days of both HD and 4K, it will be a lot longer before they’re practical for most people.
+For most of us, 4K TVs have plenty of life left in them.